-Luscious, creamy, and deeply satisfying, these garlic sesame noodles can be whipped up in ten minutes, or even less, depending on how long your noodles will take to cook.
+Luscious, creamy, and deeply satisfying, these sesame garlic ramen noodles can be whipped up in ten minutes or less, depending on how long your noodles take to cook.

-You can use any noodles you wish, you can even use spaghetti if you can’t get any noodles, although it does take longer to cook.
+If you don’t have any ramen, you can use any thin noodles you wish.
+You can even use spaghetti if you can’t get any noodles, although it does take longer to cook.

-The garlic sesame sauce is amazing with soba noodles and ramen noodles.
+The sesame garlic sauce is also amazing with soba noodles and rice noodles.
 The only noodles I don’t really recommend using are udon noodles.
 I love udon noodles but they’re so thick that you really need to pair them with something more substantial than just sauce.

 If you are vegan or allergic to eggs don’t forget to check for egg in the ingredients – most dry noodles don’t contain them but some types do.

 For the sake of simplicity and having a pantry-staple meal ready to hand, I usually only make this recipe with dried noodles, but you can of course use fresh ones.
 Just follow the package instructions to cook and then add the sauce as usual after draining and rinsing the noodles.

 Although absolutely delicious by themselves, sesame garlic ramen noodles are an amazing side dish.
 Make it a filling main by adding:

 - A protein of choice (tofu puffs cut in half are amazing)